Do Go On - 425 - The WWI Christmas Truce

 I think we just had one dud.

-Ooh, has it got a little joke?
+Oh, is it got a little joke?

 Okay.

-Dave, can you quickly explain for listeners who don't understand
+Dave, can you quickly explain for listeners

-what's going on?
+who don't understand what's going on?

-We've just popped a Christmas cracker, a Christmas bond bond.
+We've just popped a Christmas cracker,

-Inside there's usually a little hat, which Jess has got a purple one there.
+which Jess has got a purple one there,

-And there's always a joke or a riddle sometimes.
+and there's always a joke or a riddle sometimes.

-The hat's also never fit my head.
+The hats also never fit my head.

-My big head, my mum is a small woman too, it's really unkind.
+My mum is a small woman too.

 This is a good joke.